bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/faq/index.md

   theme.
 If you have questions, don’t hesitate to ask us directly.
 seo:
   title: FAQ
-  description: This is the faq page
+  description: This is the Links-n-resourcespage
   extra:
     - name: 'og:type'
       value: website